HavierHeng/PreSeQL/src/pager/README.md

 [ Page 4..X ]
-  └─ Table Data Pages (slotted page implementation) - stores the actual data └─ Index Pages (B+ trees) - Internal nodes, and leaf nodes which point to data (or other nodes) └─ Overflow Pages - for big INTEGER and TEXT that do not fit within a page └─ Free Pages - Pages marked as freed in database file, these are holes created after deletion of pages (a bitmap in the Page 0 header on disk keeps track of what pages are free for reuse - to fill in holes)
+  └─ Table Data Pages (slotted page implementation) - stores the actual data └─ Index Pages (B+ tree nodes) - Internal nodes, and leaf nodes which point to data (or other nodes) └─ Overflow Pages - for big INTEGER and TEXT that do not fit within a page └─ Free Pages - Pages marked as freed in database file, these are holes created after deletion of pages (a bitmap in the Page 0 header on disk keeps track of what pages are free for reuse - to fill in holes)
 ```